LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UnassignRolesByUid-delete-">Unassign Roles by UID (DELETE)</h4>
  This API is used to unassign roles from a user.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/unassign-roles-by-uid)

 ```java